steam-test1/Testing/README.md

 Go into the build folder and copy the resulting `libsuperblt_loader.so` into the root directory of PAYDAY 2's install folder (the same folder as the binary executable; `payday2_release`).

-And finally, add the `LD_PRELOAD` enviornment variable to the Launch Options
+And finally, add the `LD_PRELOAD` enviornment variable to Steams' Launch Options:

 ```
 env LD_PRELOAD="$LD_PRELOAD ./libsuperblt_loader.so" %command%
 ```

-This environment variable will tell the game to look for the SuperBLT loader when you run PAYDAY 2.
+This environment variable will tell the game to look for the SuperBLT loader in PAYDAY 2's root directory when you run the game.

 Be sure to install the basemod from [GitLab:znixian/payday2-superblt-lua](https://gitlab.com/znixian/payday2-superblt-lua), as the automatic installer isn't currently implemented on GNU+Linux.